 The solution can prevent unauthorized data retrieval from Trust Environment that addresses the requirement of key issue 3.
 It’s left for implementation how the SUPI is exchanged from the PLMN to the NPN SeE without disclosure.

 The solution relies on the implementation of Secure Environment to secure the execution of sensitive functions and the storage of sensitive data in the NFs deployed in customer premise.

-Editor's note: The evaluation about LI requirement fulfilment is FFS.

 **** End of 2nd Change****